Also called Black Peji.

 Traditionally drunk in the early morning for a time to teach lessons, values, and ancestral knowledge to the young boys.
 Also for increased focused energy to weave hammocks and work in the jungle.

-Shared as the first thing drunk after ceremony to seal in the designs/visions.
+Shared as the first thing drunk after the ceremony to seal in the designs/visions.

 They rasp about 6-10 inches of the stem into a small gourd and mix with water.
 This creates a cloudy brownish bitter brew.